 Parlier Unified School District

 On behalf of the entire Migrant Program staff, we would like to thank all our Migrant families for working so closely with all of our district staff.
 We had a very productive 2018-2019 school year and we look forward to another great school year for 2019-2020.
 We will continue to provide our Migrant community with all the services and resources available to our district through the Fresno County Superintendent of Schools and the Region IV Migrant program.
-Have a great summer and please don't forget to visit our Migrant Parent Resource Center located at John C. Martinez School!
+Have a great summer and please don't forget to visit our Migrant Parent Resource Center located at John C. Martine School!

 Mrs. Rosie Borboa

 Director of Migrant Education/Compensatory Education

 Migrant Director Migrant Support Service Technician Migrant PHS Counselor